kinostl/crystal_caravans/docs/002_dungeon_delving.md

 # Dungeon Delving

+You start a dungeon fresh.
+Your hearts are full, your stomachs are fed, and you're ready to take on anything.
+Go deep and get that dew.

 ## Fighting Monsters

 Fighting is a back and forth between the party and a band of monsters.
 The party says every action they plan on taking to win the fight, then roll the relevant dice (Usually Combat or Magic).

-*Every* dice that is a success contributes to this roll.
+_Every_ dice that is a success contributes to this roll.
 For every success, choose a monster.
 It loses a heart.
 They'll do the same to you, until one side has lost.

 When the party runs out of hearts, they tuck their tail between their legs and run back to town to heal.